kymlu/eating-memories/src/pages/posts/chocolate-mug-cake.md

           note: "could instead have an equal amount of fruit or nuts"
 ---
 > The cake doesn't have to be chocolate!
 You can replace the cocoa powder with extra flour, and then add whatever flavouring you want instead.
 Some ideas:
-> - add 1/8 tsp cinnamon powder and 1 tsp of diced apples
+> - add 1/8 tsp cinnamon powder and 1 tsp of diced apples coated in flour
 > - substitute orange juice for the milk + add 1 tsp citrus zest

 In a mug, add <span class="ingredient" data-id="1">flour</span>, <span class="ingredient" data-id="2">sugar</span>, <span class="ingredient" data-id="3">cocoa powder</span>, <span class="ingredient" data-id="4">salt</span>, and <span class="ingredient" data-id="5">baking powder</span>.
 Mix with a chopstick until combined.